 Step 2: Make a formal complaint

 If you are still unhappy we encourage you to put your complaint in writing marked for the attention of our Complaints Officer outlining your concerns and what would you feel would put things right.
-If you rather not submit a letter, you can call us on the number below and ask the member of staff to record your complaint.
+If you would rather not submit a letter, you can call us on the number below and ask the member of staff to record your complaint.
 The individual should note your concern, read it back to you and then email or post you a copy for your reference.
 We will acknowledge your complaint within 5 working days and aim to provide you with a full response within a maximum of four weeks.

 You can email your letter to: complaints@cvocni.org